 Stages of Canine Anesthesia Sensitivity

-The stages of canine anesthesia sensitivity can vary depending on the type of anesthetic used.
+The stages of anesthesia sensitivity can vary depending on the type of anesthetic used.
 Generally, there are three stages:

 Mild sensitivity: This is the most common stage and is associated with mild reactions to the anesthetic drugs, such as restlessness or drooling.